maciekm88/github-repo-explorer/README.md

 🎯 Add accessibility labels, hints etc

-🎯 Fix flashlistHeaderComponent to do not display when changing TextInput values
+🎯 ~~Fix flashlistHeaderComponent to do not display when changing TextInput values~~ ✅ Done

 🎯 Check for errors & bugs on more devices.